open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 <br>

     >The __uniform__ and __random__ distribution algorithms both utilise the concept of intersecting boundaries.
-    Intersecting boundaries are any boundary in the `boundaries array` that falls between or on the lower and upper values of the Exponential Histogram bounderies.
+    Intersecting boundaries are any boundary in the `boundaries array` that falls between or on the lower and upper values of the Exponential Histogram boundaries.
     _For Example:_ if you have an Exponential Histogram bucket with a lower bound of 10 and upper of 20, and your boundaries array is [5, 10, 15, 20, 25], the intersecting boundaries are 10, 15, and 20 because they lie within the range [10, 20].
 <br>
   - __uniform__ - This approach distributes the datapoints for each bucket uniformly across the intersecting __ExplicitBounds__.
-The alogrithm works as follows:
+The algorithm works as follows:

      - If there are valid intersecting boundaries, the function evenly distributes the count across these boundaries.
 	  - Calculate the count to be allocated to each boundary.